21DP4RKaln/4-course-Exam/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Database Management